bsuja1/chatapp/README.md

   npm start

-  //Open [http://localhost:3000]]to view it in your browser.
+  //go to http://localhost:3000/ to view it in your browser.

 Users can login or sign up using the main loading page.